PTCInc/Kepware-ConfigAPI-SDK-Python/README.md

 ## Known Limitations

-- Project Properties are not defined
 - Other property configruation for more complex drivers are not explicitly defined
 - Other supported plug-ins (Datalogger, Scheduler, etc) are not defined
 - When using hostnames (not IP addresses) for connections, delays may occur under certain network configurations as the connection may attempt IPv6 connections first.
 IPv6 is not supported by Kepware servers at this time.

 ## Installation

-> PIP packages can be found in the [dist](dist) folder to install.
+PIP packages can be found in the [dist](dist) folder to install.
 Installation can be done manually using the following:

 ```cmd
 pip install kepconfig-<version>-py3-none-any.whl -f ./ --no-index